-Human Factors is a science in its own right.
-(In the modern age is usually also associated with Non Technical Skills – HF/NTS.)
-It has evolved from the early Cockpit Resource Management (CRM) in the 1980s, to Crew Resource Management in the 1990s – also CRM but now with a recognition that is was more than just pilots involved with the safe operation of an aircraft.
+HF has evolved from the early Cockpit Resource Management (CRM) in the 1980s, through to Crew Resource Management in the 1990s, acknowledging that it was more than just pilots involved with the safe operation of an aircraft.
 The evolution continued through to the requirement today to have HF/NTS integrated into an SMS.

 - Leadership (and ‘followship’)